VisionDepth/VisionDepth3D/Depthmaps/Depth_map_README.txt

    - Place it in this folder.
    - Ensure it follows the correct naming convention.

-2. If you want to generate a depth map within the program:
-   - Check the "Generate Depth Maps" option in the GUI.
-   - The depth map will be generated automatically and saved here.

-Processing Times:
-- Depth map generation times vary depending on video resolution and quality settings.
-- **Estimated Time**:
-  - A 30-second clip takes approximately **15-30 minutes** at standard resolutions.
-  - Full-length videos (e.g., 1-2 hours) may take **5-24 hours** depending on:
-    - Video resolution (e.g., 720p vs. 4K).
-    - Hardware performance (CPU/GPU specifications).

 Important Notes:
 - Depth maps are grayscale videos that represent the distance of objects in a scene.
 - Each frame of the depth map must match the resolution and frame count of the input video.